Imposter scams

 Types of imposter scams

-- Government imposter scams - Unless you contact them first, government agencies typically initiate communication with you by letter.
+Government impersonation scams | Unless you contact them first, government agencies typically initiate communication with you by letter.
 Unexpected contact or demands through any other method may be a scam.
+Common examples include:

-- Charity scams - scammers pretend to be from a real or fake charity and try to get you to contribute
+Charity scams | Scammers pretend to be from a real or fake charity and try to get you to contribute. |

-- Tech support scams - scammers tell you your computer’s security is at risk and try to remotely access your device and steal personal information or ask for payment
+Tech support scams | Scammers tell you your computer’s security is at risk and try to remotely access your device and steal personal information or ask for payment.

-- Scammers may also pretend to be from your bank or a company you do business with.
-You might be told you owe money or there is a problem with your account.
+Bank or business scams | Scammers may also pretend to be from your bank or a company you do business with.
+You might be told you owe money or there is a problem with your account. |

 How to report imposter scams